-Reduced ambient concentrations of ground-level ozone would reduce the incidences of hospital admissions for respiratory ailments including asthma, and improve the quality of life for citizens overall.
+Reduced ambient concentrations of ground-level ozone resulting from implementation of this final-form rulemaking will reduce the incidences of hospital admissions for respiratory ailments including asthma and improve the quality of life for citizens overall.
 While children, the elderly and those with respiratory problems are most at risk, even healthy individuals may experience increased respiratory ailments and other symptoms when they are exposed to high levels of ambient ground-level ozone while engaged in activities that involve physical exertion.